-From there, Dr. Frenkel or Dr. Wang will utilize advanced techniques to excise the damaged corneal tissue.
+From there, our surgeons will utilize advanced techniques to excise the damaged corneal tissue.
 A tiny, fine tool will then be used to smooth the surface of the epithelium.
 Another instrument may then be used to delicately polish away any further trauma or damage.
 After the treatment has concluded, we will apply a bandage contact lens to the eye for added protection during the healing process.

 Prior to your treatment, a member of our team will write you prescriptions for antibiotics, lubrication, and steroid eye drops, which will need to be filled before your procedure is scheduled.
 This way, you will be able to jump right into using them after your superficial keratectomy.